-Elinor Wylie Biography and Poems.
-This is biographical information on Elinor Wylie, one of the best poets of all time.
-This biography page also provides a link to poems written by Wylie, as well as, a video biography...if available.
+The biography of Elinor Wylie.
+This page has biographical information on Elinor Wylie, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 An American poet and novelist who was popular before World War II..
 American poet and novelist

 Elinor (Hoyt) Wylie (September 7, 1885 – December 16, 1928) was an American poet and novelist who was popular before World War II.
 She was a contemporary of Edna St. Vincent Millay.

 In 1921, she published her first official collection of poetry, Nets to Catch the Wind, which gained her renown.
 Wylie was known for her sonnets, but her work was often overshadowed by her love life.
 She married three times, and had a son by her first husband.
 Her last marriage (in 1923) was to William Rose Benét, who was part of her literary circle.
 Her other volumes of poetry are "Black Armour," "Trivial Breath," and "Angels and Earthly Creatures."
 Her novels which are delicately wrought and filled with ironic fancy, include Jennifer Lorn (1923), The Venetian Glass Nephew (1925), The Orphan Angel (1926), and Mr. Hodge and Mr. Hazard (1928).

 More about Elinor Wylie